Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 2. Section B-1 – Information about the primary caregiver or their spouse:

-• if the person completing Annex B is the beneficiary’s PCG or the PCG’s cohabiting spouse or common-law partner, enter their name and SIN in section B-1.
-If this person is the beneficiary’s custodial parent or legal guardian, check “I am also the custodial parent/legal guardian of the beneficiary”
+• if the person completing Annex B is the PCG or their spouse, enter their family name, first name and SIN in section B-1.
+If this person is the beneficiary's custodial parent or legal guardian, check "I am also the custodial parent/legal guardian of the beneficiary"

 • you should leave section B-1 blank if:

-• the subscriber is not applying for the Additional CESG or the CLB, or
+• the subscriber isn't applying for the Additional CESG or the CLB, or

-• the person completing Annex B is the custodial parent of the beneficiary, but not their PCG or their PCG’s cohabiting spouse or common-law partner
+• the person completing Annex B is the custodial parent or the legal guardian of the beneficiary, but not their PCG or their spouse

 • the primary caregiver or their spouse should complete 1 copy of this annex (except for section B-2), and